purekevin/seattle-lab-tools/README.md

 Pre-reqs
 ---------------------------------------------------------------------------------------------------------------
-Download PowerShell for MacOS
+Download PowerShell for your local platform

 Download VMWare PowerCLI

-These tools are built to run a generic Ubuntu 22.04 VM
+You will need access to an Ubuntu 22.04 template with the following commands/configurations set:
+	1. Modify /etc/ssh/sshd_config and change PermitRootLogin  to “PermitRootLogin yes”
+ 	2. Turn off the GUI login by running "sudo systemctl set-default multi-user"

 Update script with your Lab/vcenter defaults
 	vCenter Customization script for your liinux VM - Update for your labs env - ntp, default route, etc.